Become a player

-No, not at all, the Falcons is a gay and inclusive team; our core kaupapa is all about inclusivity and whanaungatanga - we have gay, bisexual, transgender and even straight players of all body shapes, sizes, ages and ethnicities from all around Auckland, even as far as Wellington and Canterbury with us - true diversity in strength!
+No, not at all, the Falcons is a gay and inclusive team; our core kaupapa is all about inclusivity and whanaungatanga - we have gay, bisexual, transgender and even straight players of all body shapes, sizes, ages (although you will need to be at least 18 years old) and ethnicities from all around Auckland, even as far as Wellington and Canterbury with us - strength in diversity!
 As long as you’re willing to train hard, play hard, and believe in the team values, you’re welcome to come along.

 Do I need to be experienced?

 No!
 One of our major goals is to help develop players that are new to rugby in an environment where they can be themselves and are encouraged.
 We have players that have been in the game for decades and others that have been in the game for weeks.

 Rugby is a physically and mentally challenging game, but one of the great things is that you get fit while you learn.
 Don’t worry if you feel you’re not fit enough yet – you’ll get in shape quick smart!